Art palette knives come primarily in two types:

 consciously aware that I am painting a person or a tree.
 I let

-the colors and values that I place on the canvas tell that
+the colors and values that I place on the canvas tell that story.

-story.
-Painting with a palette knife also gives me more of an
+also gives me more of an Impasto surface.
+The paint has

-Impasto surface.
-The paint has dimension, a quality I like.
+dimension, a quality I like.

 Knives are ideally suited for use in oil paintings of

 architectural subjects or for anything which is man made.
-All

-with a straight edge, a smaller teardrop shaped knife and a
+one with a straight edge, a smaller teardrop shaped knife and a

 smaller diamond shaped one.
 With some subjects a small amount of